patrickfuller/imolecule/README.md

 The IPython notebook is an open-source tool poised to replace MATLAB in many applications.
 As a scientist (of sorts), I'm all about it.
-Therefore, I made handles to use igraph with the notebook.
+Therefore, I made handles to use imolecule with the notebook.

 Open a new notebook with `ipython notebook` and make sure that the `imolecule` directory is either in the directory you started the notebook or your